Big Boss Telugu season 8 logo revealed

-The much awaited Big Boss Telugu season eight is all set and ready to hit the television screens as Nagarjuna dropped the logo of the new season on Sunday.
+The much awaited Bigg Boss Telugu season eight is all set and ready to hit the television screens as Nagarjuna dropped the logo of the new season on Sunday.

 The new logo is a mix of the season's number which also represents the infinity symbol.
 Like the previous season this season will also be streamed 24/7 live on Disney+hotstar, while the regular television cut will be streamed on Starmaa.